 Mostly, the Washington Coast is full of surprises.
 Like the Furford Manufacturing Company's Cranberry Museum in Grayland.
 Here, you'll uncover the history of machines used to harvest cranberries, and learn something new.
 Bet you didn't know most cranberry bogs aren't bogs at all, but dry fields where ingeniously reliable machines are used to harvest them.

 At the aptly named Washaway Beach, you may run into another local artist, Senja Antilla, at the end of an ever-shortening road that's being swallowed by the sea.
 Antilla is documenting the homes claimed by America's fastest eroding shoreline.
 She collects the fragments of washed-away homes to create colorful tributes to relentless loss and the power of the sea.

-The Washington Coast is the 2018 winner for Best Road Trip in the 2018 Best Northwest Escapes contest sponsored by Washington's Playground.
+The Washington Coast was the winner for Best Road Trip in 2018's Best Northwest Escapes contest sponsored by Washington's Playground.